kapilkaisare/vw-test/README.md

 * Requirement 1 - completed.
 * Requirement 2 - completed.
-* Requirement 3 - in progress.
+* Requirement 3 - completed.
 *	Requirement 4 mentions a Cubenado Assignment which is not found in the folder titled 'Full_Stack'.
 I will exclude this from the solution.

 ## Setup Instructions